Mt Rainier Snow Camping & Snowshoeing Overnight

 This course requires the participant to read and sign a liability release form before participating.
 Please see "Required Legal Form" for the session you are registering for.
 You will need to print, sign and bring the form to your class.

-MT RAINIER WINTER CAMPING & SNOWSHOEING OVERNIGHT
+MT RAINIER SNOW CAMPING & SNOWSHOEING OVERNIGHT

 - Class Details